Guide to all the best creepy abandoned and haunted places in Wisconsin.

 1. Dartford Cemetery, Green Lake

-- Accommodation Options: If you’re fancying a city getaway near Lake Winnebago, consider the Hilton Garden Inn Oshkosh *** in Oshkosh or the gorgeous Hampton Inn in Fond du Lac.
-If you are an Airbnb fan, you’ll love this waterfront cottage or this very cute little lake house.
+- Accommodation Options: If you fancy a city getaway near Lake Winnebago, consider the Quality Inn in Oshkosh or the gorgeous Hampton Inn in Fond du Lac.
+If you are an Airbnb fan, you’ll love this bedroom in country home or this charming log cabin.

-There are so many ghosts in Wisconsin it’s difficult to know where to start!
+There are so many ghosts in Wisconsin it’s challenging to know where to start!

 But if you’re seeking out haunted Wisconsin places, then they don’t come much more haunted than Dartford Cemetery in Green Lake.